microsoft/hummingbird/CONTRIBUTING.md

 #### Coverage

 For coverage, we use [coverage.py](https://coverage.readthedocs.io/en/coverage-5.0.4/) in our Github Actions.
-Run  `pip install coverage` if you don't already have this, and any code you commit should generally not significantly impact coverage.
+Run  `python -m pip install coverage` if you don't already have this, and any code you commit should generally not significantly impact coverage.

 We strive to not let check-ins decrease coverage.
 To run all unit tests:
 ```